madsondeluna/translation-class/README.md

 ## Contact and Contributions

-For questions about this class material or to contribute additional resources, please contact the class instructors at UFMG.
+For questions about this class material or to contribute additional resources, please reach [madsondeluna@gmail.com](https://madsondeluna.github.io/#contact)

 ## License